SwagDevOps/ruby-grouik/README.md

 # Adopt a Pig (Programmable Inclusions Generator)

+Grouik is a french onomatopoeia of a pig's shriek.

 Tired to require your own library file transversally from one file to another?
 If so, you sould give a try to ``Grouik``.
 It will allow you to completely automate this task.